SanityMinds/SanityMinds/README.md

 - 👀 I’m interested in Gaming, Making new friends and listening to music
 - 🌱 I’m currently learning Python & Javascript
 - 💞️ I’m looking to collaborate on discord bots, cool AI projects and anything which peaks my interest
-- 📫 How to reach me .. my website is the best way https://www.bytelabs.site
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: People are more creative in the shower